galacticwarrior9/IslamBot/Tafsir.md

-# English Tafsir
+# Tafsir

-The bot is able to quote from 7 *tafaseer* (commentaries on the Qurʾān) translated to English for use with the `-tafsir` command (see the [documentation](https://github.com/galacticwarrior9/islambot/blob/master/README.md)).
+The bot is able to quote from 7 translated *tafaseer* (commentaries on the Qurʾān) for use with the `-tafsir` command (see the [documentation](https://github.com/galacticwarrior9/islambot/blob/master/README.md)).
 I have attempted to add a short description to each one:

+### English

+1. `maarifulquran` (default) - the tafsir of the Pakistani scholar Muhammad Shafi Deobandi (d.
+1976 CE).
+2. `mukhtasar` - I was unable to find details on this (presumably translated) tafsir.
-1. `jalalayn` - the tafsir of the "Two Jalals" -  a commentary written by Jalāl ad-Dīn al-Maḥalli and his student Jalāl ad-Dīn as-Suyūtī.
+3. `jalalayn` - the tafsir of the "Two Jalals" -  a commentary written by Jalāl ad-Dīn al-Maḥalli and his student Jalāl ad-Dīn as-Suyūtī.
 It is known for his brevity and concision.
 This is the default tafsir.
-2. `ibnkathir` - the tafsir of Ibn Kathir (d.
+4. `ibnkathir` - the tafsir of Ibn Kathir (d.
 774 AH) entitled *al-Qurʾān al-ʿAẓeem*, or more simply, *Tafsir Ibn Kathir*, is a popular commentary on the Qurʾān based on Ibn Taymiyyah's exegetical style of quoting early Muslim authorities (the *salaf*).
-3. `tustari` - the tafsir of Sahl al-Tustarī (d.
+5. `tustari` - the tafsir of Sahl al-Tustarī (d.
 283 AH), a Persian Ṣūfī mystic.
-4. `qushayri` - the tafsir of Abūʾl Qāsim al-Qushayrī (d.
+6. `qushayri` - the tafsir of Abūʾl Qāsim al-Qushayrī (d.
 465 AH), entitled *Laṭāʾif al-Ishārāt*, ('Subtle Allusions').
-5. `kashani` - the tafsir of ʿAbd al-Razzāq al-Kāshānī (d.
+7. `kashani` - the tafsir of ʿAbd al-Razzāq al-Kāshānī (d.
 730–6 AH).
-6. `wahidi` - *Asbab al-Nuzul* by 'Alī ibn Ahmad al-Wāhidī (d.
+8. `wahidi` - *Asbab al-Nuzul* by 'Alī ibn Ahmad al-Wāhidī (d.
 468 AH), which aims to collect and systemize information concerning all the known reasons and contexts for the revelation of particular Qur'anic verses.
-7. `kashf` - *Kashf al-asrār wa ʿuddat al-abrār* by Rashīd al-Dīn Maybudī, about whom little is known.
+9. `kashf` - *Kashf al-asrār wa ʿuddat al-abrār* by Rashīd al-Dīn Maybudī, about whom little is known.
 It is the longest Sunni commentary in the Persian language.

+### Russian

+10. `saadi` - the tafsir of ʿAbd ar-Raḥman b.
+Nasir as-Sa'di (d.
+1376 AH), translated into Russian.

+### Urdu

+11. `ibnkathir.ur` - Urdu translation of Ibn Kathir's tafsir.
+12. `israr` - the tafsir of Dr Israr Ahmad (d.
+2010 CE) entitled *Bayan-ul-Quran*.

+### Bengali

+13. `ibnkathir.bn` - Bengali translation of Ibn Kathir's tafsir.
+14. `ahsanul`- a Bengali-language tafsir authored by a certain Salahuddin Yusuf.

 # Arabic Tafsir